There are four ways you can add fields:

 Exporting field boundaries

 Want to download your field boundaries?
-This option is only available to OneSoil Yield users!
+This option is only available to OneSoil PRO users!

 You can export boundaries in .geoJson, .geopkg, .kml, or .shp formats.
 You can download boundaries: